projectfluent/fluent/guide/multiline.md

 on the first non-blank character.

 ```
-multiline3 = This message has four spaces of indent
+multiline3 = This message has 4 spaces of indent
-        on the second line of its value.
+████····on the second line of its value.
 The first
-    line is not considered indented at all.
+████line is not considered indented at all.

 # Same value as multiline3 above.
-multiline4 =     This message has four spaces of indent
+multiline4 =     This message has 4 spaces of indent
-        on the second line of its value.
+████····on the second line of its value.
 The first
-    line is not considered indented at all.
+████line is not considered indented at all.
 ```

-Note that if a multiline pattern starts on the same line as the identifier and it only consists of one more line of text below it, then the maximum indent common to all _indented_ lines is equal to the indent of the second line, i.e. the only indented line.
+Note that if a multiline pattern starts on the same line as the identifier and it only consists of one more line of text below it, then the indent common to all _indented_ lines is equal to the indent of the second line, i.e. the only indented line.
 All indent will be removed in this case.

 ```
-multiline5 = This message has no indent
+multiline5 = This message ends up having no indent
-        on the second line of its value.
+████████on the second line of its value.
 ```